-This section describes how the shift keys work.
+This section describes how the shift keys work and the differences between a 30 and 56 key keyboard.
 Your particular keyboard may have an overlay that has additional options other than those described in this section.
 Refer to your application operation manual for descriptions of those keys.
+The following descriptions cover both the 30-key and 56-key 6220 Hand-Held Computers.